ScottDenton/Tripsee-Triploggr/README.md

 - form for new trip
 - form for new comment
 - form for new memory
+- comments are linked to user not owner
 - link for memories go to wrong link within trip
 - validation for user creation
 - validations